After-Shock/Cloudbox-wiki/FAQ.md

 ERROR - PLEX [10490]: Unexpected response status_code for empty trash request: 401
 ```

 You need to generate another token and re-add that back into the config.
-See [[Plex Autoscan]].
+See [[Plex Autoscan | First-Time-Install: Plex Autoscan]].